astronomer/astro-docs/enterprise/v0.23/05_customize-airflow/04_kubernetes-executor.md

 3. In your terminal, run `astro deploy -f` to deploy your code and rebuild your Docker image.

-4. To confirm that the deploy was successful, launch the Airflow UI for your Deployment, click into any single task, and click `K8s Pos Spec`.
+4. To confirm that the deploy was successful, launch the Airflow UI for your Deployment, click into any single task, and click `K8s Pod Spec`.
 You should see the updates you made to the pod template in this specification.

 ## Add the Pod Template to a Task